 Being able to charge your iPhone, iPad, or tablet while still having room to plug in lights is just another part of the modern home.
 While updating the electrical system in your home or during a home renovation is the best time to plan for replacing your current electric outlets for USB outlets.

 It’s something we hear every day, “has anyone seen my charger?”.

-With an electrical wall USB outlet, you can charge your electronic devices and accessories with your regular charging cable without the need for an adaptor and place them in places that make sense to the functionality of your home.
+With an electrical wall USB outlet, you can charge your electronic devices and accessories with your regular charging cable, without the need for an adapter, and place them in places that make sense to the functionality of your home.

 Five Best Places to Install USB Outlets in Your Home

 Strategically placed USB outlets can enhance your home’s functionality specific to the needs of your household.
 Consider placing USB outlets in the following places: